-The We Can Club's next meeting will be on May 11th from 5:30-7:00 pm.
-We will be doing karaoke and board games!
+Events are from 5:30-7:00 pm, check out the calendar on our website to confirm the dates.
 If this is something that you might be interested please contact the Arc of Grays Harbor at 360-537-7000.

 What's the biggest problem that most people with disabilities and their families report?
 Housing?
 Medical Care?
 Nutrition?

 No, the biggest self reported problem is social isolation.

 The Arc of Grays Harbor now provides Community Guide and Community Engagement services for clients receiving DDA services.
 These services allow people with disabilities the ability to access their community with the supports they need.
 Participants engage in a variety of community-based opportunities to grow their social network and knowledge.